ziarahman/swdesignpatterns/README.md

 This design patterns collection is maintained and documented with contributions from:

 ### Primary Contributors
-- Zia (Project Creator & Maintainer) + Vibe Coding with GH Copilot Agent
+- Zia (Project Creator & Maintainer) + Vibe Coding with GH Copilot & other AI Agents

 ### References & Inspiration
 - "Design Patterns: Elements of Reusable Object-Oriented Software" by Gang of Four